NetKnightsClub/OnionEye/README.md

 OnionEye is a lightweight Python tool designed to skim and crawl the Tor network and regular websites, hunting down .onion and regular HTTP/HTTPS links.
 It’s built for cybersecurity enthusiasts, researchers, and curious minds who want to explore and analyze hidden services through the Tor proxy — all without the usual bloated overhead.

+> [!WARNING]
+> OnionEye fetches and scans URLs *without* executing any JavaScript, which helps keep you safer.
+However, some .onion sites may host malicious content.
+> **Always keep JavaScript disabled in your Tor Browser when visiting unknown or scanned links!**
+> Enabling JS on Tor can expose you to malware, tracking, and other attacks.

+> [!CAUTION]
+> OnionEye does not filter or block dangerous content.
+It is intended for research and analysis only.
+> Visiting scanned links *outside* of Tor or with unsafe settings may expose your system to risks.

 ---

 ## Features